SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - mAttAdhE … – [To be read as] nin mAttAya malar puraiyum thiru uruvam manam vaikka immalar thalai mA gyAlam – mAttAdhE Agilum.

 - nin mAttAya – Three explanations – 1) in you.
 2) near you.
 3) mattai (honey) has become mAttu.
-As said in vishNu sUktham “madhva uthsa:” (honey is greatly flowing), since it is the source of honey, his divine form is very enjoyable/sweet. “immalar thalai mA gyAlam” is said due to It being unable to think about bhagavAn, since it is created and bound by karma. mAttai also means mAdu (wealth), nidhi (treasure).
+As said in vishNu sUktham “madhva uthsa:” (honey is greatly flowing), since it is the source of honey, his divine form is very enjoyable/sweet. “immalar thalai mA gyAlam” is said due to It (the world) being unable to think about bhagavAn, since it is created and bound by karma. mAttai also means mAdu (wealth), nidhi (treasure).
 This great world, that is having the lotus flower in the divine navel as the base, is unable to meditate upon your treasure like great, flower like tender divine form.
 Agilum means “while the world is not mediating upon (you)”.
 This itself is disaster.
-For chEthanas (souls) who are bound by karma, it is impossible to keep their heart on the divine form that is enjoyable when karma is eradicated.
+For chEthanas (souls) who are bound by karma, it is impossible to keep their heart on the divine form, which is enjoyable when karma is eradicated.

 More than that disaster,

-- nin thiru uruvam manam vaikka mAttAdha pala samaya madhi koduththAy – Those which don’t engage their heart in your divine form – there are many philosophies – i.e., other philosophies; you guided their hearts towards such philosophies. “thiru uruvam manam vaikka” is to be read with both the sections before and after that phrase.
-You have created these various philosophies that are outside vaidhika philosophy, so that these chEthanas can be diverted from you and thus they cannot have you in their hearts.
+- nin thiru uruvam manam vaikka mAttAdha pala samaya madhi koduththAy – Those which don’t engage their hearts in your divine form – there are many philosophies – i.e., other philosophies; you guided their hearts towards such philosophies. “thiru uruvam manam vaikka” is to be read with both the sections before and after that phrase.
+You have created these various philosophies which are outside vaidhika philosophy, so that these chEthanas can be diverted from you and thus they cannot have you in their hearts.

 - mA gyAlam – This great world cannot suffer like this!
-Since they (jIvAthmAs) are bound by their karma, they are unable to meditate upon you; on top of that, you have created these various philosophies which detract them from you; and you are enjoying groups of objects that give unsurpassed pleasure; [AzhwAr saying with great grief] if you are not there to help them, they will clearly suffer by engaging in worldly pleasures as said in SrI bhagavath gIthA 2.63 “budhdhinASAth praNaSyathi” (gets destroyed, having lost the intelligence).
+Since they (jIvAthmAs) are bound by their karma, they are unable to meditate upon you; on top of that, you have created these various philosophies which detract them from you; and you are enjoying groups of objects which give unsurpassed pleasure; [AzhwAr saying with great grief] if you are not there to help them, they will clearly suffer by engaging in worldly pleasures as said in SrI bhagavath gIthA 2.63 “budhdhinASAth praNaSyathi” (gets destroyed, having lost the intelligence).

 In the next article we will enjoy the next pAsuram.